Business Initiative Home

 Example: Manufacturing company partners with supplier.
 They communicate daily.
 They trust each other’s commitments.
 Problems are solved together.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform partnership decisions.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform partnership decisions.
 Calculate market size to understand partnership potential.

 common elements complementary strengths clear value exchange aligned goals trust communication